samuelroland/CloudSys-labs/lab9/README.md

       ~ public_ip                            = "3.80.50.129" -> (known after apply)
 ```

-TODO: assez expliqué ou pas ??

 > How did Terraform implement the change of AMI?

 As said above, there is no way we can change the base image of the VM without deleting the old VM and creating a fresh one.
 This is what Terraform has planned to do.
+Terraform respects the “immutable infrastructure” principle: instead of updating, it replaces the instance.

 Running `terraform apply` again is successfully recreating another instance.
 ```